Barak Blair 311.

 Barak said that "Israel is prepared to do so, while safeguarding its vital interests, and we hope that the other side will find the strength to do so as well."

-Barak and Blair's comments came almost a week after US Secretary of State Hillary Clinton announced on Friday
+Barak and Blair's meeting comes after US Secretary of State Hillary Clinton announced on Friday

 talks between Israel and the Palestinians were set to commence at the